Whole Wheat Seedy Crackers

 • Difficulty with Essential Nutrients: Waiting too long can mean babies miss out on critical nutrients like iron and zinc, which support growth, brain development, and immune function.

-Top health organizations recommend introducing solids around 6 months when babies show signs of readiness.
+Today, there is strong consensus among top health organizations, they recommend introducing solids around 6 months when babies show signs of readiness.

 These guidelines advocate for exclusive breastfeeding until around 6 months to ensure the digestive system is mature enough to handle solid and to protect against gastrointestinal and respiratory infections (APP 2012, Nylor & Morrow, 2001).